- Attraction Seating

 Yorkshire County Fish and Chips - counter service

-The British Revolution - British rock group imitators
+The British Airwaves - British rock group imitators

 World Showcase Players - Improv troupe